TaylorWFL/SC-2015-Competition/README.md

-# SC-2015-Competition
+# 2015 Silent Circle Intership Challenge

-Welcome to Silent Circle's 2015 Internship Competition.
+Welcome to Silent Circle's 2015 Internship Challenge.
 The format of the competition is as follows:

 When the competition begins, the repo will be filled with folders containing challenge questions of varying difficulty.
 Each folder will have a specific topic and each challenge question will have a point-value assigned to it.
 The harder the question, the more points it will be worth.